theavicaster/crypto-streaming/README.md

 * To monitor Spark jobs, visit `localhost:8080` in your browser

 * Wait a few minutes for the job to execute as it is downloading packages, Spark UI will be updated with master and worker when the job begins

+* Visit `localhost:3000` to get the data as JSON.
+REST Endpoints are -
+    - `/latestPrice` fetches the latest price of every coin
+    - `/latestPrice/symbol_coin` fetches the latest price of the selected coin, eg. `/latestPrice/BTC`
+    - `/latestAggregate` fetches the latest calculated aggregates of every coin
+    - `/latestAggregate/symbol_coin` fetches the latest calculated aggregate of the selected coin in the most recent sliding window, eg. `/latestAggregate/ETH`

 * To shut services down, run